vectorgrp/XCPlite/README.md

 ### Documentation

-A description of the XCP instrumentation API is available in the doc folder.  (work in progress)
+A description of the XCP instrumentation API is available in the doc folder.

 ## XCPlite Examples

+Examples are found in the examples folder.
+There is a CANape project for each example in examples/xxxx/CANape.
+To load a new project into CANape, select load project and navigate to the CANape.ini file in the examples CANape folder.
+All CANape project examples are configured to upload the A2L file via XCP.
+The IP address of the XCP server is stored in the A2L file uploaded last time.
+If CANape can not connect, check that the correct IP address is configured in device manager - transport layer settings.

 hello_xcp:
   Getting started with a simple demo in C, with minimum code and features.